 We really support all the initiatives that make traveling easier and the aim of e-Visa Thailand is just like that.
 However, e-Visa Thailand online service is hardly worth the price.

 HOT NEWS!
 Thai Visa on Arrival fee exemption is extended.
-For more information check: Extension of Thailand Visa on Arrival Fees Waiver 2019.
+For more information check: Thailand Visa on Arrival for Free until April 2020.

 E-Visa Thailand doesn’t advertise it but there’s an additional service fee for Thai Visa on Arrival online application.